spruce-bruce/aaronbruce.com/site/src/content/post/CI-extreme/index.md

 ## Defining Continuous Integration

 Unfortunatly, Continuous Integration has a fuzzy definition these days.
-For this piece I'm using the intended orignal defintion.
+For this piece I'm using the orignal defintion.
 Continuous Integration requires that:

 1. Everyone contributing code merges into main at least once a day.
 Many more times than once is better.
 1. Automated tests run before and after merge.